Sharon Friesen

 Areas of Research

-Contemporary Learning Environments, Educational Leadership, Educational Reform
+Contemporary Learning Environments, Design-based Professional Learning, Educational Leadership, Research-Practice Partnerships, Educational Reform

-3. CO-PI.
+4. CO-PI.
 Online supervision of doctoral students.
 This case study focuses on professors’ and doctoral students’ experiences with online supervision relationships in the context of field-focused, doctoral research as part of a blended education doctorate (EdD) program in the Werklund School of Education.

 5. Collaborator.
 An exploration of the Systems and Societal Norms that Contribute to the Marginalization of Youth.
 SSHRC